xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 extracts a heavy toll on our community.
 Each tool that we add to our "tool chain" increases the cognitive burden of training, support, and peer review.

-It may be appealing at first to hide computational internals behind "simple" visual interfaces.
-Yet these interfaces do not share a common visual language;
-the labor of learning one interface therefore does not not transfer well across other software platforms.
+It may be appealing at first to hide computational internals behind "user-friendly" visual interfaces.
+Yet these interfaces do not share a common visual language; the labor of learning one interface therefore does not not transfer well across other software platforms.
 Our colleagues in computer science sometimes worry that introducing command line interfaces and raw coding environments may alienate humanists.
 We believe that limited, "dumbed-down" interfaces do even more harm, further mystifying computing to an audience that already feels removed from the material contexts of their daily knowledge production.
 In building the foundations, we want our students to spend their time well: to learn tools and skills that can support a wide variety of activity within diverse cultural contexts.
 The extra care we take in explaining the reasoning behind our technological choices can motivate the students through any initial difficulties of learning how to code "the hard way," without shortcuts or artificial limitations.

-In considering new tools and methodologies humanists who rarely work with truly large data would to well to weigh the risk of rapid obsolescence of closed systems against any hypothetical gains in speed or performance offered by a new note-taking platform, database system, or a proprietary text editor.[^ln-plain] When selecting a tool or a data format for storage, we ask:
+In considering new tools and methodologies humanists who rarely work with truly large datasets would do well to weigh the risk of rapid obsolescence against any hypothetical gains in speed or performance offered by closed systems like a new note-taking platform, database system, or a proprietary text editor.[^ln-plain] When selecting a tool or a data format for storage, we ask:
 Does it need special software to render?
 How long has it been around?
 Does the community that support it align with our values?
 Our choice of the Python programming language, for example, was guided by the fact that Python encodes simplify and human readability into technical specifications.[^ln-pep] It has broad support from the scientific computing community and in the private